 Coach Jason Belinkie

 Jason is the head track and field and cross country coach at the Charles E. Smith Jewish Day School (CESJDS) and is a certified coach through USA Track and Field (USATF) and the Road Runners Club of America (RRCA).
+In 2017, Jason earned his endurance event specialist certification thru the US Track and Field and Cross Country Coaches Association (USTFCCCA).

 Over the past 11 years, Jason’s teams have won 17 Potomac Athletic Valley Conference (PVAC) League Championships, and won the 2017 Maryland Private School Boys’ Cross Country State Championship.